Geography of Montreal: Geology

 There are three main geological regions in Quebec: the great igneous plains of the Canadian Shield, the Appalachians in southern Quebec, and the St. Lawrence lowlands that lie between them.
 Covering over 95% of Quebec, the Canadian Shield contains some of the oldest igneous rocks in the world, dating back to the Precambrian period, over 1 billion years ago.
 The Canadian Shield is generally quite flat and exposed, punctuated by the higher relief of mountain ranges such as the Laurentians in southern Quebec.
 The Appalachian region of Quebec is a thin strip of weathered mountains along Quebec's southeast border.
 The Appalachian mountain chain is actually a long range that runs from Alabama north to Newfoundland.
-The St. Lawrence lowlands are comparatively tiny in size (about 17280 km2) but disproportionately important in that they contain most of the human population of Quebec.
+The St. Lawrence lowlands are comparatively tiny in size (about 17280 sqkm) but disproportionately important in that they contain most of the human population of Quebec.
 The lowlands actually consist of three parts: the central lowlands, or the St. Lawrence Plain, a wide and flat triangle extending from Cornwall to Quebec City.
 The St. Lawrence Plain is almost entirely flat because of the clay deposits left behind by the Champlain Sea (which once covered all of Montreal).

 Street directions

 One quirk of common Montreal parlance is that directions (north, south, east, and west) along the street grid are sharply skewed relative to the actual compass directions.
-The St. Lawrence River is taken as flowing west to east (even though it flows north or northeast past the island), so that directions along streets parallel to the river are referred to as "west" and "east," and those along streets perpendicular to the river, "north" and "south."
+The St. Lawrence River is taken as flowing west to east (even though it flows north or northeast past the island), so that directions along streets parallel to the river are referred to as "west" and "east", and those along streets perpendicular to the river, "north" and "south".
 In much of Montreal, "north" is actually northwest, and in some areas such as Verdun and Pointe-aux-Trembles it is actually due west.
 The skew is greatest in Ville-Émard, where grid "north" on streets such as Rue Jolicœur is geographically west-southwest.

 "Montreal directions" are used in naming street addresses and describing bus routes, among other things.
 As a result of this discrepancy, Montreal has been called "the only city where the sun sets in the north."

 Further folk naming customs include giving directions involving going "up" or "down" streets that are perpendicular to the river; "up" being towards Mount Royal and "down" being towards the St. Lawrence.
 But the system can be confusing on the north side of the mountain, where "up" still means Montreal "north" as it does downtown, but will literally be downhill from Mount Royal.

 Streets are named "Ouest" or "Est" when they cross Saint Laurent Boulevard.
 Street numbers rise eastward and westward from Saint Laurent Boulevard, and northward from the St. Lawrence River and the Lachine Canal.
 (Rue Charlevoix, in Le Sud-Ouest borough, is the only remaining named "north-south" street with large numbers of addresses on both sides of the Lachine Canal.
 In this case, the addresses south of the Lachine Canal have a "0" prefixed to their street numbers, e.g., 0919 rue Charlevoix.)